173 Comments

 Will Whitman's avatar

 Some seem to believe they know all about others when they never will.
 If Sasha is a "racist" because she has her eyes open, then she has some good company.
-And thanks for not blocking and facing the whirlwind in good faith.
+And thanks for not blocking and facing the whirlwind with honest good faith.
+That's why we love you, babe.

 Expand full comment